jepusto/metaselection/README.md

 bootstrapping led to close to nominal coverage rates.

 Our metaselection package provides a set of functions that implements these methods.
-The main function, `selection_model()`, fits step and beta selection models with robust variance estimation and has options to run cluster bootstrapping.
+The main function, `selection_model()`, fits step function and beta density selection models.
+To handle dependence in the effect size estimates, the function provides options to use cluster-robust (sandwich) variance estimation or cluster bootstrapping to assess uncertainty in the model parameter estimates.

 ## Installation